dapr/components-contrib/nameresolution/consul/Readme.md

 ### Advanced registration

 Configuring the advanced registration gives you full control over all the properties possible when registering.
-When using advanced registration the query options will not default and must be configured as well.

 ```yaml
 spec: